Going beyond zero waste to landfill

 Building on the achievements of our zero waste mindset

-We think a business can make a real contribution to the global effort of “doing more and better with less.”
-Our experience of working to reduce waste makes us believe that not only is it possible, it’s also good for business.
-This is the kind of responsible consumption and production called for by UN Sustainable Development Goal 12 — specifically, target 12.5 which focuses on substantially reducing waste generation through prevention, reduction, recycling and reuse.
+We think business can make a real contribution to the global effort of “doing more and better with less.”
+And our experience of working to reduce waste makes us believe that not only is it possible, it’s also good for business.

 In December 2014, we achieved our target to send zero non-hazardous waste to landfill (ZWL)* across our global network of 242 factories in 67 countries.
 This means that the non-hazardous waste that was previously sent to landfill is now reused, recycled or recovered.**